Ardila denies assault accusations in report

 “She was among the first to falsely state I had admitted to misconduct and has spent the past two months harassing my staff, falsely telling them I’m under criminal investigation, falsely telling them I’ve been found guilty of assault, and even encouraging them to quit and join her re-election campaign.”

-The New York Post first reported March 30 that the first victim was cooperating with a probe by the NYPD’s special victims unit and the Office of Manhattan District Attorney Alvin Bragg.
-Throughout the report released Monday, the attorneys say that the investigation’s existence is false because statute of limitations’ expiration rules out any criminal charges being brought.
+The New York Post first reported March 30 that the first victim was cooperating with a probe by the NYPD’s Special Victims Unit and the Office of Manhattan District Attorney Alvin Bragg.
+Throughout the report released Monday, the attorneys say that the investigation’s existence is false because the 88statute of limitations’ expiration rules out any criminal charges being brought.

 Ardila’s latest statement claims that Won twice prevented his office from holding a clothing drive for newly arrived migrants, which he said is “deplorable.”